velozdev/slides-gitlab/slides/06_Advanced_Issue_Board_Configurations_&_Workflow_Visualization.md

 * When you exceed a WIP limit, GitLab shows a warning but does not block the action.
 * This makes breaking the rule a conscious team decision, not an accident.

-*(Graphic: A screenshot of a board with numbers (e.g., 3/4) on top of the "In Progress" and "Code Review" columns, with one column highlighted in orange to show the warning.)*

 # Specialized Boards: One Size Fits None

 ## Different Views for Different Roles

 * The same set of issues can be viewed through different boards, each tailored for a specific purpose or role.

-*(Graphic: A central icon representing "All Issues" with arrows pointing to smaller board icons labeled "Developer View," "QA View," and "PM View.")*

 # Example: The Product Manager Board